wpswings/track-orders-for-woocommerce/README.txt

 * [**DIVI Theme**](https://www.elegantthemes.com/gallery/divi/) – The Ultimate WordPress Theme
 * [**Event Ticket Manager For WooCommerce**](https://wordpress.org/plugins/event-tickets-manager-for-woocommerce/) & [**Event Ticket Manager For WooCommerce Pro**](https://wpswings.com/product/membership-for-woocommerce-pro/?utm_source=ot-org-page&utm_medium=referral&utm_campaign=events-pro) – Events and Bookings Calendar, Registration, Event Check-in Using Emails, Edit Your Ticket Content by WP Swings

-== 🏆 WHAT PREMIUM VERSION OF WOOCOMMERCE ORDER TRACKER OFFERS ==
+=== 🏆 WHAT PREMIUM VERSION OF WOOCOMMERCE SHIPMENT TRACKER OFFERS ===

-* Track orders with 8 Pre-Built templates
-* Shortcode to create Order Tracking page
-* Shortcode to create Order Tracking form
-* Let customers track their orders in the pop-up box
-* Third-party Live Shipment Tracking (USPS & Canada Post)
-* Live Map Package Tracking With Google Maps
-* Tracking With 17track.net
-* Custom Status for Bulk Action
-* Customization with Custom JS and CSS
-* Track Orders by scanning the QR Code
-* Order notifications to customers via text messages with Twilio's API.
-* New Email Notification Templates
+**1. Send Text Message Notifications:** Track Orders Pro plugin lets you send order-tracking updates to customers via text messages using Twilio’s API integration

+**2. Payment Reminders Orders:** Automatically send payment reminders with the Pro plugin to boost conversions.
+These emails include payment links for pending transactions.

+**3. Custom JS and CSS:** Use the global settings to define wrapper classes for your theme, and easily customize the design.
+With custom CSS and JavaScript, you can adjust the page's look and feel.

+**4. Third-Party Shipment Tracking:** Track Orders for WooCommerce Pro plugin integrates with trusted shipment tracking systems like FedEx, USPS, and Canada Post.

+**5. Redirect to Tracking Page With QR Code:** Track Orders for WooCommerce plugin lets you include a QR code in order emails, redirecting customers to the tracking page.

+**6. Track Your Order Popup:** Set up a "Track Your Order" popup to make order tracking simple and quick for your customers.

+**7. DHL Live Tracking API:** With the live tracking API, let your customers track their orders easily, no need to visit the carrier’s website.

+**8. Carriers Supported 200+ :** WooCommerce Shipment Tracking plugin now supports over 200+ carriers, like DHL, UPS, FedEx, and many more

-== Take Advantage of the Exclusive Features of the Track Orders For WooCommerce Pro Plugin ==
+=== Take Advantage of the Exclusive Features of the Track Orders For WooCommerce Pro Plugin ===

 Track Orders for WooCommerce Pro enables the addition of multiple shipping services, customization of the tracking process to match specific business needs, and the sending of email reminders with payment links for pending orders, it offers features like tracking templates for engaging customers, shortcodes for creating custom tracking pages and forms, and a Track Your Order popup box for convenient order monitoring within the My Account section.

 >**Note**: Get [**Track Orders For WooCommerce Pro**](https://wpswings.com/product/track-orders-for-woocommerce-pro/?utm_source=ot-org-page&utm_medium=referral&utm_campaign=ot-pro)

-⭐⭐⭐⭐⭐ - Excellent plugin and support
+⭐⭐⭐⭐⭐ – Excellent plugin and support
 The plugin is very useful and support is quite helpful.
 Definitely recommend.
 Kudos to the team!  (@stevecaloo)

-== ❤️‍  SUPPORT ==
+=== ❤️‍  SUPPORT ===
 If you need support or have questions, kindly use our online chat window [**here**](https://wpswings.com/?utm_source=ot-org-page&utm_medium=referral&utm_campaign=official) or connect with us then [**Generate a ticket**](https://wpswings.com/submit-query/?utm_source=ot-org-page&utm_medium=referral&utm_campaign=submit-query)